noprompt/vic/README.markdown

 If Vic was a gun these would be the bullets:

   * Flexible usage
-  * Handy shortcuts to save you time
+  * Handy shortcuts
   * Automatic color conversion
     * hexadecimal to cterm
     * cterm to hexadecimal
     * css style hexadecimal to standard
+  * Syntax is close to Vim
   * Dependency free

 ## Requirements